The Best Weapon and Artifact Build for Yoimiya in Genshin Impact

-Hanabi (花火), or fireworks, maybe fleeting and explosive, but they can last in one’s memories for as long as they live.
-Yoimiya believes this and is the reason why she strives to always create fireworks that are the most dazzling and spectacular, so people can witness the beauty of their fleeting lives.
+Yoimiya is back with her rerun on Genshin Impact Version 3.7!
+Check out the best Yoimiya build, complete with team compositions, and Artifact choices here.

 Known as the most renowned pyrotechnician in all of Inazuma, Naganohara Yoimiya specializes in creating magnificent fireworks, both for display and combat.
 Her fireworks strike awe in the hearts of the people, which gained her the title “Queen of the Summer Festival”.
-Now, she is joining the Traveler’s ever-increasing crew of allies, and is ready to help them in their journey across Teyvat.

-Yoimiya is a 5-star Pyro bow character, who is able to deliver a barrage of flaming arrows unto enemies from a safe distance.
+Yoimiya is a 5-star Pyro Bow character, who is able to deliver a barrage of flaming arrows to enemies from a safe distance.
 Her Elemental Skill coats her arrows in flames, dealing Pyro damage with her normal attacks.
 Her charged attacks can fire additional homing arrows that all deal Pyro, which is great for dealing against multiple foes.
 Yoimiya’s Elemental Burst can also deal great sustained damage against grouped enemies, which can also work even when Yoimiya is not on the field.
 When built properly, Yoimiya can surely surprise players with her high single-target damage and respectable AoE damage.
-She may not be, admittedly, the best 5-star character in Genshin Impact, but getting her in your pulls still shouldn’t disappoint you.
+She may not be, the best 5-star character in Genshin Impact, but getting her in your pulls still shouldn’t disappoint you.

 Yoimiya Overview and Abilities